sphinx-doc/sphinx/Doc-3k/library/functions.rst

 .. function:: chr(i)

-   Return a string of one character whose ASCII code is the integer *i*.
+   Return the string of one character whose Unicode codepoint is the integer *i*.
 For example, ``chr(97)`` returns the string ``'a'``.
 This is the inverse of :func:`ord`.
-The argument must be in the range [0..255], inclusive;
+The valid range for the argument depends how Python was configured -- it may be either UCS2 [0..0xFFFF] or UCS4 [0..0x10FFFF].
    :exc:`ValueError` will be raised if *i* is outside that range.
-See also :func:`unichr`.

 .. function:: classmethod(function)